This post may contain affiliate links. Please read our disclosure for more info.

 You can also use technology to your advantage when hunting for a bargain by using price trackers.

 Price trackers monitor millions of products and alert you when prices drop, helping you decide when to buy.
-Popular options include Camel Camel Camel and Keepa, which you can also install as a Chrome addon.
+Popular options include Camel Camel Camel and Keepa.

 Consider buying out of season

-Just like many other items, garden furniture goes in and out of season during the year.
+Just like many other items, garden furniture goes in and out of season during the year, for example, granite garden furniture can be bought cheaper during the winter.

-If you have a good idea of what you want your garden to look like and what type of furniture would help you get the desired look, consider shopping out of season.
+Consider shopping out of season if you have a good idea of what you want your garden to look like and what type of furniture would help you get the desired look.
 Doing so is a simple trick that can save you a substantial amount of money.

 Give outlets a try